-The effect of BC on the radiation balance over Germany at ${860}$ the surface and at TOA was examined by comparing the net
+The effect of BC on the radiation balance over Germany at the surface and at TOA was examined by comparing the net irradiances from R3 and an additional unperturbed model run R5 with no anthropogenic and natural EC emissions.
+The radiative forcing can be calculated by subtracting the radiant fluxes of the model runs with and without emissions on either the surface or at top of the atmosphere.
+These calculations were performed for R3, by using the default and adjusted imaginary part of the BC refractive index.
+This was done in order to estimate the effect of the adjusted particle light absorption on the radiative forcing.

-- 810 irradiances from R3 and an additional unperturbed model run R5 with no anthropogenic and natural EC emissions.
-The radiative forcing can be calculated by subtracting the radiant fluxes of the model runs with and without emissions on ei-865 ther the surface or at top of the atmosphere.
-These calculation is a subscription of the surface result. - tions were performed for R3, by using the default and adjusted imaginary part of the BC refractive index.
-This was done in order to estimate the effect of the adjusted particle light absorption on the radiative forcing. - For the evaluation of the direct radiative forcing, grid cells containing cloud ice or water were not considered.
+For the evaluation of the direct radiative forcing, grid cells containing cloud ice or water were not considered.
 A relatively short time period was identified, which was characterized by cloud free conditions.
-The radiative forcing at the surface and at TOA for 03 April 2009 at 12:00 in the nested 875 model domain is shown in Figure 9 for both model runs. - In general, the BC radiative forcing is negative at the surface and positive at TOA.
+The radiative forcing at the surface and at TOA for 03 April 2009 at 12:00 in the nested model domain is shown in Fig. 9 for both model runs.
+In general, the BC radiative forcing is negative at the surface and positive at TOA.
 The absolute value is higher at the surface than at TOA, which is in agreement with previous studies (Haywood and Shine, 1997; Ramanathan and Carmichael, 2008).
-For run R3, it can be seen that the BC radiative forcing at the surface is mostly between -2 and $10 \,\mathrm{W\,m^{-2}}$ in large parts of the model domain.
-For the same BC concentrations, the radiative forcing at the surface using the default imaginary part of BC refractive index is higher with values between -4 and $-16 \,\mathrm{W\,m^{-2}}$ .
-In some grid cells the values may be even higher especially when large point sources are situated in immediate vicinity as can be seen for example in combination with Figure 2 in the northwestern part of the Czech Republic.
+For run R3, it can be seen that the BC radiative forcing at the surface is mostly between -2 and -10 W m-2 in large parts of the model domain.
+For the same BC concentrations, the radiative forcing at the surface using the default imaginary part of BC refractive index is higher with values between -4 and -16 W m-2.
+In some grid cells the values may be even higher especially when large point sources are situated in immediate vicinity as can be seen for example in combination with Fig. 2 in the northwestern part of the Czech Republic.

-The radiative forcing for R3 at TOA is comparably small with values mostly between 0 and $4 \text{ Wm}^{-2}$ .
-Using the default BC refractive index, values between 2 and $6 \text{ Wm}^{-2}$ were determined.
+The radiative forcing for R3 at TOA is comparably small with values mostly between 0 and $4 \text{ W m}^{-2}$ .
+Using the default BC refractive index, values between 2 and $6 \text{ W m}^{-2}$ were determined.
 Calculating the quotient between the radiative forcing for the runs with modified and unmodified imaginary part of the BC refractive index it was found that the decrease in radiative forcing at TOA and the surface is mostly between 30% and 70%.